glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

 The most common type of conditional statement used is the `if-else` statement, which control the program to execute a specific instruction if a condition is met, and if the condition is not met, it executes an alternative instruction.
 An if statement takes a boolean value and controls the program based on it.

-Here is an example of `if-else` statement :
+Here is an example of `if-else` statement:

 ```
 if (condition) {